DouglasRed/behind-the-scenes-ecommerce/README.md

 ## View My Video

-View my video of this project here!
-(Please note: you may have to download this 5 minute video)
+View my video of this project here https://youtu.be/9zxIfUGkX7s (Please note: you may have to download this 3 minute video if you do not watch it via Youtube).